felleroff/delafits/README.md

 ### Credits

-DeLaFits is developed and used in the [CoLiTec](http://www.neoastrosoft.com "http://www.neoastrosoft.com") project (software for automated asteroids and comets discoveries).
+DeLaFits is used in the [CoLiTec](http://www.neoastrosoft.com "http://www.neoastrosoft.com") project (software for automated asteroids and comets discoveries).

 ### License